Sepsis Kills Millions More Worldwide Than Previously Estimated

 They estimate that about 11 million people worldwide died with sepsis in 2017 alone — out of 56 million total deaths.
 That's about 20% of all deaths.
 "It's a massive number," Rudd says.

 There's also good news in this study: It documents major reductions in sepsis since 1990.
-According to the paper, which was presented at a meeting today in Belfast, Northern Ireland, the death rate from sepsis has dropped by about a half since 1990.
+According to the paper, which was presented at a meeting today in Belfast, Northern Ireland, the death rate from sepsis has dropped by about half since 1990.

 That's a surprising finding, says Dr. Chanu Rhee, who studies sepsis and infectious disease at Harvard Medical School.
 "It's really interesting that in their study, they actually found the incidence of sepsis declined over the study period," he says, "where other studies have actually suggested the opposite."